sourcegraph/sourcegraph-public-snapshot/doc/code_intelligence/how-to/configure_auto_indexing.md

 Precise code intelligence auto-indexing jobs are scheduled based on two fronts of configuration.

 The first front selects the set of repositories and commits within those repositories that are candidates for auto-indexing.
-These candidates are controlled by [configuring auto indexing policies](#configure-auto-indexing-policies).
+These candidates are controlled by [configuring auto-indexing policies](#configure-auto-indexing-policies).

 The second front determines the set of index jobs that can run over candidate commits.
 By default, index jobs are [inferred](../explanations/auto_indexing_inference.md) from the repository structure's on disk.
 Index job inference uses heuristics such as the presence or contents of particular files to determine the paths and commands required to index a repository.
 Alternatively, index job configuration [can be supplied explicitly](#explicit-index-job-configuration) for a repository when the inference heuristics are not powerful enough to create an index job that produces the correct results.
 This might be necessary for projects that have non-standard or complex dependency resolution or pre-compilation steps, for example.

-## Configure auto indexing policies
+## Configure auto-indexing policies

 This guide shows how to configure policies to control the scheduling of precise code intelligence indexing jobs.
 Indexing jobs [produce a precise code intelligence index](../explanations/precise_code_intelligence) and uploads it to your Sourcegraph instance for use with code navigation.